QualiTorque/qualitorque.github.io/docs/getting-started/Launch-environment.md

 :::tip __Tip__:

 If someone makes changes to the blueprint's asset or the environment's cloud resources while the environment is running, you will see an __Updates Available__ link in the environment page.
-Click it to view the updates.
+Click it to view and resolve the changes.
 It has two sections:
 * __Updates__ shows changes made to the asset's definition file, allowing you to optionally update the environment
 * __Drift Detection__ shows any of the environment's resources that were modified externally.
 Click the error to see the modifications, and __Reconcile__ to revert a resource back to its original state.